ToninoFerrara/ngx-formly/docs/validation.md

 ```

 #### CUSTOM VALIDATION FUNCTION
-The validation function receives the `AbstractControl` as input and it will return `null` if there is not error, and otherwise it will send an object which property is set as `true`.
+The validation function receives the `AbstractControl` as input and it will return `null` if there is no error, and otherwise it will send an object which property is set as `true`.
 The name of the property must be the same as the name set to the error message for this validation.

 The following code example shows a function to validate an IP.
 As can be seen, the object returned when there is an error has a property called 'ip' which matches with the name of the custom validation message.